 Hello and welcome to my blog!
 I am the Truth Mummy, so named because I promise to tell you the TRUTH!
-I am a first time mother to a beautiful one year old boy, whom shall be referred to from this day forward as Stormaggedon (yes, that is a Doctor Who reference, and I guarantee will not be the last).
+I am a first time mother to a beautiful three year old boy, whom shall be referred to from this day forward as Stormaggedon (yes, that is a Doctor Who reference, and I guarantee will not be the last).

 During this tumultuous, crazy, emotional year there were many time when I felt very overwhelmed and just needed advice and assurance that it wasn’t just me going through this.
 That I wasn’t the only one in the world feeling the way I was feeling.
 Unfortunately for me I was the only one within my unit of family and friends that had recently had a child, so there was no one to really “go through this” with.
 I suppose I could have joined a mothering group, but was freaking out about my son possibly catching some horrible disease that I was scared off leaving the house for about two months.
 So instead I turned to the Internet for help and advice.
 How utterly disappointed I was.
 Many times I would give in to click bait to titles such as “5 Things No One Tells You Before You Become a Parent” for it to turn out to be the most obvious list of things that anyone with half a brain could have worked out that parenting would be like.
 Example, the placenta has to come out…..uh….duh.
 Why is that even on the list!?
 Anyone with half a decent understanding of anatomy would know of course the placenta needs to come out!
 But hey, if you’re reading this and you’re already going, “oh my God, the placenta needs to come out!?”
 Then I guess I’ve already started doing my job!
 (FYI, if you give birth vaginaly, then the placenta also come out the vagina)